What is MNP? Know the MNP process and why we need it.

-With mobile number portability, the pain of changing a mobile number is gone.
+With mobile number portability or MNP, the pain of changing a mobile number is gone.
 Now you can keep the same number but can change the mobile operator to enjoy better services.
 Full form mentions, portability.
 So changing a mobile operator is called porting mobile number from one service provider to another.

-There are countries like India, where roaming is applicable to a mobile number if it changes a significant location within a country.
-E.g if someone is living in Delhi and his employment location changes to Pune.
+There are countries like India, where roaming applies to a mobile number if it changes a significant location within a country.
+E.g., if someone is living in Delhi and his employment location changes to Pune.
 Earlier to MNP, if a person wants to keep the same number, he has to but at least a roaming pack to reduce the phone bills.
-With MNP, a mobile number can be changed from one location to another within a country.
+With MNP, a mobile phone number can be changed from one location to another within a country.
 So that national roaming charges can be removed.

 Subscriber Profile Migration: